-Jheanelle has leveraged her organizing and advocacy background to help pass impactful legislation in the Maryland General Assembly.
-In the Maryland General Assembly, she serves on the House Ways and Means Committee.
-Jheanelle is the chair of the Montgomery County Delegation’s Land Use, Transportation, and Public Safety Committee, and Vice Chair of the Montgomery County House Caucus.
-Her legislative achievements include legislation related to maternal health, justice reform and racial profiling, advancing educational equity, and the economic security of families.
-Jheanelle was the lead sponsor of legislation that curbs racial profiling and removes unnecessary criminal penalties for minor, nonviolent offenses.
+Jheanelle has a proven record of legislative achievement on District 20's most pressing issues.
+Her legislative achievements include legislation related to addressing maternal health disparities, justice transformation and curbing racial profiling, advancing educational equity through the $4 billion Blueprint for Maryland’s Future, and the economic security of families.
+Jheanelle was the lead sponsor of legislation that removes unnecessary criminal penalties for minor, nonviolent offenses as well as legislation to bring women most impacted by maternal deaths to the table to chart solutions.
 Her legislation to expand tax credit eligibility for retired veterans will help our service men and women to continue to live in Maryland.
-Jheanelle has a proven record of legislative achievement on District 20's most pressing issues.